Fall Back (mixtape)

-Fall Back is the debut EP by Irish indie rock quartet Florence Road, consisting of Wicklow-based Lily Aron, Alibhe Barry, Emma Brandon and Hannah Kelly.
+Fall Back is the debut mixtape by Irish indie rock quartet Florence Road, consisting of Wicklow-based Lily Aron, Alibhe Barry, Emma Brandon and Hannah Kelly.
 It was released on 20 June 2025 via Warner Records.
-The EP was preceded by previously released singles, "Heavy", "Catterpillar", and "Figure It Out".
+The mixtape was preceded by previously released singles, "Heavy", "Catterpillar", and "Figure It Out".

 Background

-Consisting of five tracks each with a length of approximately three minutes, with a total runtime of sixteen minutes and thirty-three seconds, the EP features production contributions from Dan Nigro, Dan Wilson, and John Hill.
+Consisting of five tracks each with a length of approximately three minutes, with a total runtime of sixteen minutes and thirty-three seconds, the mixtape features production contributions from Dan Nigro, Dan Wilson, and John Hill.

 The first single, "Heavy", was released on 14 March 2025.
-It was followed by the second single, "Catterpillar", on 23 April 2025, and the third single, "Figure It Out", on 16 May 2025.
+It was followed by the second single, "Caterpillar", on 23 April 2025, and the third single, "Figure It Out", on 16 May 2025.

 Reception

-The album received a five-out-of-five rating from Dork, which described it as "basically perfection."
+The mixtape received a five-out-of-five rating from Dork, which described it as "basically perfection".
 DIY gave it a four-star rating and noted, "There are moments where their sound still shows its youth, but there's no doubt that Florence Road are teetering on the edge of something truly brilliant.
-The ambition in their sound speaks for itself."
-Clash gave it a rating score of seven, stating "the freshness and whimsy of their debut mixtape hints that their future output will characteristically be their own."
+The ambition in their sound speaks for itself".
+Clash gave it a rating score of seven, stating "the freshness and whimsy of their debut mixtape hints that their future output will characteristically be their own".